 Treasurer: Dr Geraldine Horan

-Department of German / SELCS, University College London, 17 Gordon Square, London, RH19 2LA
+Department of German / SELCS; University College London

 Geraldine Horan is Associate Professor in German Language at University College London.
 Her research interests lie in feminist and historical linguistics, discourse analysis, and political discourse, with a particular focus on the relationship between gender, discourse and nationalism.
 She is co-editor of Doing Politics: Discursivity, Performativity and Mediation in Political Discourse (2018, with Michael Kranert), and of The Discourse of British and German Colonialism: Convergence and Competition (2020, with Felicity Rash).
 Her current projects include the discourses of German anti-feminism, and Nazi-related insults in English and German.